-Today we welcome a guest post by art educator Johanna Russell who is a self-proclaimed “Flipper” (an art teacher who runs a flipped classroom) as well as one of AOE’s newest instructors specializing in flipped teaching.
-Today she will be discussing another concern about moving to a flipped model – flipping yourself out a job!
+Today we welcome a guest post by art educator Johanna Russell who is a self-proclaimed “Flipper” (an art teacher who runs a flipped classroom) as well as one of AOEU’s newest instructors who specializes in flipped teaching.
+Today she will be discussing another concern about moving to a flipped model—flipping yourself out of a job!
 Thanks for joining us today, Johanna!

 Example: A social studies teacher could probably teach how to shade a value scale, but he couldn’t teach how to apply that knowledge to shade a face, even with a video (see the next point to address this fear).